Word list

 content type

-To refer to a Control character, use Control+CHARACTER.
-(In most cases, use an uppercase letter for CHARACTER.)
-Note that in macOS, many keyboard commands use the Command key instead of the Control key, and there's an Option key instead of an Alt key.
-If your audience includes macOS users as well as Windows or Linux users, then mention both keyboard commands.
+In macOS, many keyboard commands use the Command key instead of the Control key, and there's an Option key instead of an Alt key.
+If your audience includes macOS users and Windows or Linux users, then mention both keyboard commands.

-Recommended: Control+S (Command+S on Macintosh)
+Recommended: Control+S (Command+S on macOS)

 Copy and paste

 Avoid using.
-Instead explain what to enter into a field and not how.
+Instead, explain what to enter into a field and not how.

 Not recommended: Copy the output from the previous step and paste into the Query field.